nikked/drl-crypto-portfolio-management/README.md

 The results of the thesis contribute to the field of algorithmic finance.
 I showed that frequent rebalancing is a useful tool in the risk management of highly volatile asset classes.
 Further investigation is required to extend these findings beyond cryptocurrencies.
 For more details, please refer to [the complete work](https://github.com/nikked/rl_dl_gradu/raw/master/Linnansalo_Semi-High_Frequency_Portfolio_Optimization_With_Deep_Reinforcement_Learning.pdf).

+### Credits
+My thesis was heavily based on the paper "A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem" by Jiang et. al. They have released their (source code on GitHub)[https://github.com/ZhengyaoJiang/PGPortfolio].
+Also, I found (this IPython Notebook by selimamrouni very helpful)[https://github.com/selimamrouni/Deep-Portfolio-Management-Reinforcement-Learning].